sergey-su/logjoint/README.md

   - StateInspector - displays the state of logged objects at certain moment in time.
   - Sequence Diagram - useful for visualization of network messages.
 - Plugin can implement custom log extraction methods.
 For example Azure plugin reads logs from Azure Storage.
+- Plugin can define a set of domain-specific rules for automatic fixing of clock skew in the logs recorded on different machines.

 ## WebRTC plugin
 WebRTC plugin lets LogJoint view and visualize Chrome Debug Log (https://webrtc.org/web-apis/chrome/) and webrtc_internals_dump.txt (produced by chrome://webrtc-internals/).